UdayKushwah24/AI-based-driver-safety-risk-prediction/README.md

 * [Numpy](http://www.numpy.org/) - NumPy is the fundamental package for scientific computing with Python.

-  Made with Aman | Uday
+  Made with Aman kushwah | Uday kushwah